-Even in the best-case scenario, divorce is a challenging process.
-There are many things that go into divorce, and many of these things have the ability to largely impact your divorce, the amount of money it costs you, and the amount of stress you may have to deal with along the way.
-To save yourself from these troubles, there are some things you should avoid.
+Even in an amicable scenario, divorce can be a challenging and stressful process.
+There are many financial and legal considerations that go into divorce, and many of these things will significantly impact your family and your future, not to mention the cost of the legal process, and the amount of stress you may have to deal with along the way.
+To save yourself from these troubles, there are some pitfalls you should avoid.

-Working with a qualified divorce attorney will allow you to:
+Working with a qualified divorce attorney will help you to:

 Many attorneys offer free consultations.
 This is a great place for you to sit down and talk about your potential divorce.
-A good attorney will be able to offer you advice and give you a plan moving forward.
+A good attorney will be able to offer you advice and give you a plan moving forward, with a strategy you can afford.

 Revenge Makes For Messy Divorces

-Many times one spouse may choose to divorce as a means of revenge.
-This is one of the biggest mistakes we see our clients attempt to make.
-Acting purely on emotion is often a death sentence to your marriage.
-This is especially true when children are involved as it may single-handedly tarnish any lasting relationship you may have with your soon-to-be-ex, causing the child to have a difficult family life growing up.
+Many times one spouse may choose to litigate their divorce as a means of revenge.
+This is one of the biggest mistakes we see clients make.
+Acting purely on emotion often sets the stage for a messy and volatile process.
+This is especially true when children are involved as it may permanently damage any respectful relationship you may have with your soon-to-be-ex, causing the child to have a stressful and even traumatic upbringing.

-The actions you make that lead to your divorce and your reasons for doing so will send ripples for years to come.
+The actions you make that lead to your divorce and your reasons for doing so will cause a ripple effect for years to come.
 It’s extremely important for you to make decisions about your future with a level head and clear mind to ensure you don’t regret your decisions later on down the road.

 Discovery will help ensure you are able to pursue the most favorable outcome possible regarding the distribution of your assets and debts.
-Going through a financial discovery allows you to receive important information such as:
+Going through financial discovery allows you to obtain important information such as:

-Choosing not to go through the discovery process may leave you with many regrets down the road.
-You may not receive all of the assets that you should, or you may have to take on much more debt than you deserve due to skipping out on this process.
+Electing to forego the discovery process may leave you with many regrets down the road.
+You may not receive all of the assets that you are entitled to, or you may have to take on much more debt than you should due to missing out on this process.

 Have Questions?
 Speak With Us Today

-Our team here at Wisselman, Harounian & Associates has been helping guide those looking to divorce through the process from start to finish.
-For over 40 years, we have always had our client’s best interest in mind and truly have a passion for seeing them succeed.
-We know divorce can be challenging, speak with us today and let us help.
+Our experienced and dedicated team of mediators and attorneys here at Wisselman, Harounian & Associates have been helping clients with family law matters -- including complex and high net worth divorce matters -- since 1976.
+For over 40 years, we have always advanced our clients’ best interests and truly have a passion for seeing them succeed.
+We know divorce can be a challenging time.
+Speak with us today and let us help.

 Call (516) 406-8500 to schedule your free confidential consultation today.